 of cultural history in Saxony

 Top 3 cultural highlights in Meissen:

-Albrechtsburg Castle: is the town´s landmark and considered to be the oldest castle in Germany.
+Albrechtsburg Castle is the town's landmark and considered to be the oldest residential castle in Germany.
 Throughout the centuries, Meissen’s history has been closely linked to the Saxon electors.
-In 1423, the town became a royal seat and is therefore considered the cradle of Saxony.
+In 1423, the town became a royal seat and is therefore seen as the cradle of Saxony.
 The mighty Gothic cathedral next to the castle also reminds of this time.

 Church of Our Lady in Meissen: This late Gothic hall church was mostly built in the 15th century and features the world’s first playable glockenspiel made of Meissen Porcelain® which was installed here in the 20th century.
 The church tower is great for views across the town!